 Here are just a few of the best foods for dieters:

 Check the ingredient list and nutrition facts panel and try to find snacks that offer some nutritional benefits.
-The most nutritious calorie-controlled snacks will have less than 3 grams of fat, less than 140 milligrams sodium, 15 grams of sugar or less and made from whole grain with about 2-3 grams of fiber and 7 grams of protein.
+The most nutritious calorie-controlled snacks will have less than 3 grams of fat, less than 140 milligrams sodium, 15 grams of sugar or less and made from whole grain with about 2 to 3 grams of fiber and 7 grams of protein.

-- Diet-Friendly Desserts.
 Lower-calorie and portion-controlled sweets mean that desserts can usually be part of any weight loss diet.
-Dieters who crave ice cream love novelty ice cream cones, ice cream bars, frozen fruit bars and portion controlled treats ranging from 75-150 calories.
+Dieters who crave ice cream love novelty ice cream cones, ice cream bars, frozen fruit bars and portion controlled treats ranging from 75 to 150 calories.
 Cookie lovers can enjoy portion controlled packs or simply choose plain cookies such as graham crackers, fig bars, vanilla wafers or gingersnaps.
 On the road, try chewing on a piece of sugarless gum or suck on a piece of hard candy to satisfy your sweet tooth without sabotaging your diet.

-- Frozen Entrees.
 This is another grocery category that has grown tremendously, as consumers look for quick and easy meals.
 Choose the light varieties of frozen foods that usually include filling foods so the small portion is satisfying.
-Read the label and look for entrees with about 300-400 calories, less than 600 milligrams of sodium, at least 4-5 grams of fiber and less than 5 gram fat.
+Read the label and look for entrees with about 300 to 400 calories, less than 600 milligrams of sodium, at least 4 to 5 grams of fiber and less than 5 gram fat.